alexrp/augmentrex/README.md

 by HanbitSoft when they took over the game from Flagship Studios.
 They have been aware of the bug for all this time.
-Even when they re-released the game as a single player title on Steam, they spent months pretending that people's PCs just didn't meet the game's minimum requirements.
+Even when they re-released the game as a single player title on Steam, they spent months pretending that people's PCs just did not meet the game's minimum requirements.

 To be perfectly clear: They are selling a broken product that is unplayable to the vast majority of people.
 They were fully aware of this, and proceeded with